If you experience diarrhea and/or vomiting, you may wish to get Nurse Advice by Phone.

 - Overeating or overdrinking (especially alcohol)

-Viral gastroenteritis (inflammation of the stomach and intestines) can spread easily from person to person.
-With some viral gastroenteritis (e.g. norovirus), people are contagious from the moment they begin to feel ill until at least three days after recovery.
+Norovirus, a common cause of infectious outbreaks, can easily spread from person to person.
+People are contagious from the moment they begin to feel ill until at least three days after recovery.
 Good hygiene is critical to break the chain of transmission (see Prevention).

 - Touching contaminated objects then touching your mouth

 - Do not eat or drink anything for several hours after vomiting.

 - Sip small amounts of water or suck ice chips every 15 minutes for 3-4 hours.

 - Next, sip clear liquids every 15 minutes for 3-4 hours.
 Examples include water, sports drinks, flat soda, clear broth, gelatin, flavored ice, popsicles or apple juice.
 Do not drink citrus juices or milk.
 Increase fluids as tolerated.